 At some point, it seems that playing sports becomes more about being a competitor than being a human.
 And this worries me.
 Our kids witness the anger and big emotions of sports, because these are the things that make headlines and grab attention.
 But what about the other stuff?
 What about the teamwork and camaraderie and basic human decency that’s the essence of what sports should be about?

-On Wednesday night, our family settled in to watch our beloved Chicago Cubs battle the Dodgers in a critical game.
+One night a couple years ago, our family settled in to watch our beloved Chicago Cubs battle the Dodgers in a critical game.
 Emotions were undoubtedly high, as they always are in high stakes sporting events.
 But while there were a few instances of adults behaving badly, there were also quiet moments — moments that could have gone unnoticed and unrecognized.

 In the top of the fifth inning, Cubs slugger Anthony Rizzo (who was in the dredges of a huge slump) didn’t agree with the umpire’s call.
 Thinking the pitch was a ball, Rizzo started to walk to first base — a move that drives umpires absolutely mad.
 The ump called him back to the plate and Rizzo was, obviously and understandably, pissed.
 (Though he crushed the next pitch with a home run, so he probably got over it.)